UWPCE-PythonCert/Py100/source/modules/BasicPythonSyntax.rst

 .. nextslide:: The Print Function

-It's kind of obvious, but handy when playing with code:
+It is somewhat obvious, but handy when playing with code:

 .. code-block:: ipython